smitdesai1010/LectureNotes/README.md

 <span style="color:red; font-family:Audiowide; font-size:48px; font-weight: normal" >LectureNotes</span>
 </h1>

-It is a chrome extension that summarizes the audio from a chrome tab into text with support for multiple languages and is primarily intended to take notes during a live session/lecture.
+A chrome extension that summarizes audio from a chrome tab into text with support for multiple languages

-This application was developed after my friends complained how difficult it is to take understand and take notes from a lecture at the same time
+This application was developed after my friends complained how difficult it is to take understand and take notes from a lecture at the same time and is primarily intended to take notes during a live session/lecture.